 Nights at a simple home stay = 2

 Total number of nights = 20

 Have you visited China before?
-What do you think of my itinerary?
+What do you think of my 3-Week China Itinerary?
 Anything you would change/add/remove?